-The Stanford Medicine X ePatient Scholar program is both a chance to attend the conference, and an opportunity for learning and growth as an ePatient, providing both educational opportunities and project-based learning throughout 2018.
-Emily Bradley, a 2013 and 2014 ePatient Scholar summed it up best, “The Medicine X ePatient Scholar Program gave me an opportunity that allowed me to grow as a person and patient, both personally and professionally, in a way that has shaped my entire life.
-Medicine X, the people I met, stories I heard, knowledge I gained, and the ideas that were shared changed the way I live my life; it is far more than a 3-day event.
+The Stanford Medicine X ePatient Scholar program is a unique Everyone Included opportunity to experience the conference and grow as an ePatient.
+The program provides both educational opportunities and project-based learning throughout 2019.
+Epatient Scholar Emily Bradley (2013, 2014) sums it up best: “The Medicine X ePatient Scholar Program gave me an opportunity to grow as a person and patient, both personally and professionally, in a way that has shaped my entire life.
+At Medicine X, the people I met, the stories I heard, and the knowledge I gained, changed the way I live my life; it is far more than a 3-day event.”

-- WORLD’S LEADING PATIENT PARTNERSHIP PROGRAM in academic medicine, co-created with patients and Stanford faculty
+- WORLD’S LEADING PATIENT EXPERT PROGRAM in academic medicine, co-produced with patients and Stanford faculty

 - STRUCTURED CURRICULUM, Everyone Included™ academic participation tracks, capstone projects, and expert mentorship

 - SCHOLARSHIPS need-based tuition scholarships (partial and full) for our fall Medicine X | CHANGE program

 - CAREGIVER SUPPORT need-based funding provided

 ABOUT THE PROGRAM